temperatura-correcta-impresion-3d

 If the temperature is too low for the material being used, several problems can arise, such as:

-- Poor adhesion between layers: The filament may not melt enough, resulting in weak adhesion between layers, making the part fragile and prone to delamination.
+• Poor layer adhesion: The filament may not melt enough, resulting in weak adhesion between layers, causing the part to be fragile and susceptible to delamination.

-- Inconsistent extrusion: The low temperature can make it difficult to extrude the filament, creating a rough and uneven surface on the part.
+• Inconsistent extrusion: Low temperature can make it difficult to extrude the filament, creating a rough and uneven surface on the part.

-- Extruder clogging: When the filament does not fully melt, it can build up in the extruder, causing jams and print failures.
+• Extruder clogging: When the filament does not melt completely, it can accumulate in the extruder, causing jams and print failures.

 Temperature too high